By Rosalind Pepall

 Sadly, almost two years after my visit, Jeannette died in 1990, her husband having passed away the year before.
 As it turned out, there was no room for a display of Canadian work in the Montreal show I was working on, as the exhibits from Germany, France, and the United States overflowed the galleries.
 However, ten years later, thanks to the generosity of her family, Jeannette Meunier Biéler’s tubular steel desk found its place in the Montreal Museum of Fine Arts collection, where it is permanently exhibited alongside international works in the decorative arts and design galleries.

-Rosalind Pepall, an art historian, has recently retired as Senior Curator of Decorative Arts at the Montreal Museum of Fine Arts.
+Rosalind Pepall, an art historian and former Senior Curator of Decorative Arts at the Montreal Museum of Fine Arts.